saleh-bhatti/major-league-trivia/README.md

   1. git pull origin main the repository to your own local machine
   2. Run "yarn dev" or "yarn start" to run the website on your local
-  3. Have fun with it and enjoy :)
+  3. Have fun and enjoy :)